1976 Philadelphia Eagles season

 The 1976 Philadelphia Eagles season was the franchise's 44th in the National Football League (NFL).
 The Eagles were led by first-year head coach Dick Vermeil.
-The Eagles matched their 4-10 record from the previous season and failed to reach the playoffs for the 16th consecutive season.
+The Eagles matched their 4–10 record from the previous season and failed to reach the playoffs for the 16th consecutive season.
 It was also the 10th straight season for Philadelphia in which they did not end the season with an above .500 record.

 Invincible

 The season was featured in the 2006 film Invincible.
-The film was about wide receiver and special teamer Vince Papale, portrayed by Mark Wahlberg, who was signed after receiving an invite to training camp after his success with minor league team Philadelphia Bell.
+The film was about wide receiver and special teamer Vince Papale, portrayed by Mark Wahlberg, who was signed after receiving an invite to training camp after his success with the fledgling World Football League (WFL) team, the Philadelphia Bell.
 The film also feature the hiring of Dick Vermeil, portrayed by Greg Kinnear, and his first training camp with the team.
 The movie also showed multiple preseason games, as well as the Eagles' road game against the Dallas Cowboys and their first victory of the season over the New York Giants.
-As is typical with movies based on a true story, several events depicted in the movie, never happened.
-This includes the Eagles hosting an open tryout where only Papale received a contract offer.
-Papale's fumble recovery for a touchdown against the Giants did actually happen, however, it was called back due to a penalty.
+In 1976, the gung-ho new coach of football's hapless Philadelphia Eagles, Dick Vermeil, held open tryouts.
+Papale's fumble recovery for a touchdown against the Giants did actually happen, however the touchdown was nullified as it was ruled a muffed punt, which can't be advanced.
+As is typical with movies based on a true story however, several other events depicted in the movie, never happened.